Pleasure House Oysters Tour (with recipe) – Let the Adventure Begin

 To see the glint in his eyes and the smile on his face as he spoke about his beloved oyster farm was intoxicating.

 A third-generation Virginia “waterman”, safety is a top priority for Captain Chris especially since he is also a volunteer firefighter on a fireboat.

 “Oyster reefs are the basis of life…” explained Captain Chris as he showed us the reefs and sustainability of the molluscs are of highest concern on his farm.

 Restaurants save and collect the discarded shells by the bucketful for recycling, and the shards get spread out onto the reef to “grow” and replenish the oyster reefs for the future.

 When I asked which type of oyster — wild or farmed — were better to eat, Captain Chris’ reply was simple, “Farm-raised oysters are best to eat as we should try to protect the wild ones.
 The taste of both is the same, but we’re working to make the river and Bay a better place for future generations.”

-The mouth of the Chesapeake Bay and ocean is the perfect environment for oyster farming.
-The dead oysters are the white shells on the top of the reefs and the dark ones on the bottom are alive.
+The mouth of the Chesapeake Bay and the ocean is the perfect environment for oyster farming.
+The dead oysters are the white shells on the top of the reefs, and the dark ones on the bottom are alive.

 A tour of an oyster farm is not purely about the oyster.
-There is nature all around us; sightings of egrets, marsh hens, ospreys, herons, bald eagles, seagulls, fiddler crabs, and blue crabs are plenty.
+There is nature all around us; sightings of egrets, marsh hens, ospreys, herons, bald eagles, seagulls, fiddler crabs, and blue crabs are plentiful.